jonesd/docker-presentation/slides.md

 + Pros
  + Wrapping deployment artefacts with the entire runtime environment and configuration
  + Runtime configuration under version control rather than ad-hoc host environments
- + Fits well into internet architectures such as micro-services
+ + Fits well with internet architectures such as micro-services
+ + Supports polyglot implementations
  + Docker image is becoming the standard for individual container images
- + Lots of content and help online
+ + Lots of content and help available online
  + Large number of off-the shelf containers ready to be used
- + Docker API allows for extensions and third-parties
+ + Docker API allows for automation and third-party extensions
- + Busy fleshing out their orchestration/multiple machine support
+ + Orchestration/multiple machine support is improving
  + Commercial support for customers

 ---